‘Vikings’ Season 5: How Does Rollo’s Return Tie In With The History Books?

 So, can the history books reveal more about Rollo’s character and how he could still be in contact with the Viking universe?

 Rollo was certainly a historical Viking figure, although History used a creative license by placing him as the brother of Ragnar Lothbrok.
 Prior to becoming a duke, Rollo was known to be involved in the siege of Paris in 885–86, of which Vikings fans got to see in Season 3.
-He then went on to become Duke Rollo in Frankia and was eventually baptised as Duke Robert.
+He then went on to become Duke Rollo in Frankia and was eventually baptized as Duke Robert.

 Rollo is also known to be the great-great-great-grandfather of William the Conqueror, or William I of England.
 This means that the current English monarchy can claim Viking descent.